WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod02/0201-Implement DHCP.md

    > **Answer:** You’ll configure a failover relationship with LON-SVR1 as a hot standby DHCP server.

-**Results:** After answering all questions in this exercise, you have planned a DHCP implementation.
+**Results:** After answering all questions in this exercise, you will have planned a DHCP implementation.

 ## Exercise 2: Implement the DHCP configuration